-Keys are delivered after documents are finalized and funding confirmation has been received (after the deed has been recorded).
+Keys and garage door openers are delivered after documents are finalized and funding confirmation has been received (after the deed has been recorded).
 We recommend that you plan deliveries accordingly to avoid stress and inconvenience.
-Our insurance prohibits us from permitting you to store items in the home prior to recording.
+Our insurance prohibits us from permitting you to store items in the home prior to key delivery.